 The two Administrations agree to accept parcels in transit over their territory to or from any country with which they respectively have parcel post communication.
-Transit parcels shall be subject to the provisions of this agreement and to the Detailed Regulations so far as these are applicable.
+Transit parcels shall be subject to the provisions of the Regulations and to the Detailed Rules2 so far as these are applicable.